 You walk into a room and forget why you went in there.

-If you’re still wet behind the ears you probably just laughed it off.
+If you’re still wet behind the ears, you probably just laughed it off.
 But for the rest of us an incident like this can feel FAR more serious.

-Because the truth is we can’t help but worry that this might be an early sign of something much worse.
+We can’t help but worry that this might be an early sign of something much worse.

 We wonder if what looks like an innocent “brain burp” could be the first sign of a terrifying slide into dementia.

-And while I don’t want to alarm you, if these moments do start to occur more often than not your doctor may one day soon even confirm your worst fears.
+And while I don’t want to alarm you, if these moments do start to occur more often than not, your doctor may one day soon even confirm your worst fears.

 That your so-called “dementia” may, in fact, not really be dementia at all?

 And according to researchers if six seniors were to stand together in a room at least one of them wouldn’t just be low in B-12, they’d be critically low.

 That’s the bad news.
 But the good news is it’s easy to raise your B-12 levels.